Theme toggle

 Your shoes sparkle on each step.
 Then they are velcro.
 Then they are laced sneakers, New Balance that your mother chose.
 You walk to work.

 One day, you're not apple-picking.
-You're not squirting noodles in a battle.
+You're not squirting pool noodles in a battle.
 Time has passed.
 You're 6'3", an adult man, and stuffed in a cubicle.
 Or you're nodding to a customer screaming that they ordered half pepperoni and half mushroom.
-One day, we are all forced to Grow Up, to commit to a career that shall bring us happiness and money until our days are spent.
+One day, we're all forced to Grow Up, to commit to a career that shall bring us happiness and money until our days are spent.
 Eventually, oh yes, eventually, we retire, returning to the beaches of our youth, finally kicking off those sandles.

 Challenging the Path

 Some of us are not able to wait, nor is that what we want.
 Some of us need our stuffed cat Mittens to leave the house.
 Some of us cry on day three of the same cubicle in a row.
-Some of us cannot give into the mask of adulthood.
+Some of us cannot submit into the mask of adulthood.

-Clearing up Questions
+Clearing up Some Questions

 And So We Play